 2. Eating salmon makes you smarter and happier.
 The brain is 60 percent fat and most of that is the omega-3 fatty acid DHA.
 Thirty percent of the grey matter in the brain is DHA showing how critical it is to brain function and a healthy nervous system.
 Eating salmon regularly has been shown to reduce the risk and incidence of depression, hostility in young adults and cognitive decline in the elderly.

 4. Salmon protects your eyes.
 Eating salmon twice a week has been shown to significantly decrease the risk of macular degeneration — a chronic eye condition that leads to loss of vision.
-For the treatment and prevention of a condition called dry eye syndrome, eat 2-4 servings per week.
+For the treatment and prevention of a condition called dry eye syndrome, eat two to four servings per week.

 5. Salmon helps build children’s brains.
 Eating salmon while pregnant and nursing can boost learning capability and academic performance in children.
 Salmon contains high levels of DHA (decosahexaenoic acid) which is the main structural fatty acid in the central nervous system and retina.
 Feeding salmon to preschool children also aids in the prevention of ADHD and can even boost academic performance.